Monkeys From Costa Rica

 Did you know that out of the 200 species, 100 of them are bats and only four are monkeys!

 Yet, the chances of seeing a monkey while visiting Costa Rica are extremely high.
 Maybe they’re not as common as squirrels in NY or black bears in Alaska, but they do like to show their cute little faces about.
 The best places to look at monkeys from Costa Rica are at the Manuel Antonio National Park and the Corcovado National Park.
+They are great as a wildlife destination in general.

 You’ll see spider monkeys hanging from branches with their supersonic tails, and you’ll see Capuchins looking earnestly for food.
 Plus, when you go to the National Park, go a bit early and hire a guide, they will almost always spot the monkeys!
 You even can for a Costa Rica Monkey Tour, that way you sure will spot one.

 Here’s a list of the cute and silly Monkeys from Costa Rica.
-This way when you do come face to face with a monkey, you’ll know exactly what you’re talking about!
+This way, when you do come face to face with a monkey, you’ll know exactly what you’re talking about!

-What kind of monkeys in Costa Rica?
+What kind of monkeys are in Costa Rica?

-4 Types of Monkeys From Costa Rica
+There are 4 Types of Monkeys in Costa Rica

 I bet you know exactly who these guys are!
 They’re the ones that dance around on leashes at different street fairs.
 These guys seem friendly, however, they are quite aggressive and extremely opportunistic.